gesteban/itinerary-challenge/README.md

 Ribbon provides Eureka clients with client-side load balancing algorithms.
-  It integrates with Eureka to discover services within a dynamic environment, deciding with service has to be called each time.
+  It integrates with Eureka to discover services within a dynamic environment, deciding which service has to be called each time.

-Ribbon is used together with Eureka to provide client-side load balancing to the microservice architecture, allowing effectively to launch several instances of various services or detect downed services.
+Ribbon is used together with Eureka to provide client-side load balancing to the microservice architecture, allowing the effective launch of several instances of various services, or the detection of downed services.

 ### 3.4 Spring Boot Admin

 Web application used for managing and monitoring Spring Boot applications.
 Each application is considered as a client and registers to the admin server.

-Used to monitor actuators endpoints in a simpler way.
+Used to monitor actuators endpoints in a simple way.

 ### 3.5 Spring Cloud Security & UAA

 Spring Cloud Security is a framework that focuses on providing both authentication and authorization to Spring applications.

-It provides all the necessary components to allow users identify themselves using OAuth 2.0, Javascript Object Signing & Encryption (JOSE) and JSON Web Tokens (JWT) standards.
+It provides all the necessary components to allow users to identify themselves using OAuth 2.0, Javascript Object Signing & Encryption (JOSE) and JSON Web Tokens (JWT) standards.